402: The Giant Gila Monster

 An imitation of Dustin Hoffman as Raymond Babbitt in the 1988 film Rain Man.

-We thought it would be funny to make a hopeless drunk drive a car while it was hooked to a towtruck.
+[Imitating.]
+We thought it would be funny to make a hopeless drunk try to drive a car while it's hooked to a tow truck.
 Let's watch.

-A reference to Candid Camera, an American TV series which aired in various incarnations between 1948 and 2014 on all three major US television networks at one time or another, two cable outlets, and in syndication.
-The basic premise of the show was to place unsuspecting people in embarrassing or bizarre situations and then film their reactions with a hidden camera.
+An imitation of Alan Funt (1914-1999), producer and host of the television series Candid Camera, which aired in various incarnations between 1948 and 2014 on all three major U.S. television networks at one time or another, two cable outlets, and in syndication.
+The basic premise of the show was to place unsuspecting people in embarrassing or bizarre situations and then film their reactions.
+At the end of the ordeal, Funt would pop up with the cheery catchphrase “Smile!
+You’re on Candid Camera!”
+On a revived version of the show that aired in 1998, Funt’s son Peter acted as host.
 (Thanks to Noah Kurland for this reference.)

 “[Honk.]
 What is it?”
 It’s the State Farm insurance theme.
 You like it?